kradnoel/xrtlink/README.md

-# xrtlink
+# XRTLINK
-Short link creator made with express + Go
+XRTLINK is a Short link creator made with express for frontend + Go and LevebDB for backend